 - Sends out Next Week at KCTL emails each week to promote participation in FIGs.

-- Provides a meeting place and refreshments, copies materials, and, if requested, purchases books.
+- Provides a meeting place and refreshments, and copies materials when on campus.

-- Collects pre- and post-semester surveys for each FIG, so that facilitators can set goals and assess impact.
+- Create pre- and post-semester surveys for each FIG, so that facilitators can set goals and assess impact.